jlbali/typescript_node_react_crud/README.md

 - scripts (SQL database creation and MongoDB scripts).

+NEXT STEPS:
+- Add list of ToDos, complete that, with Bootstrap design.
+- Do the CRUD for ToDos, complete cycle.
+- Add a login feature.

 Status: page 88 of book.

 Not clear where to use the redux-thunk, no import whatsoever of that in the book...